brightparagon/react-pwa/README.md

 # react-pwa
-est building a react app with pwa
+Test building a react app with pwa